 4. NOVA 6008 Dovetail Chisel Chuck Accessory

-Down to our last item of the best dovetail chisel.
+Down to my last item of the best dovetail chisel.
 In every kind of product review, there’s one product that stands out from other products even if they are not the winner of that list.
-For our number four, we have the same type of product.
+For my number four, I have the same type of product.

 NOVA 6008 Dovetail Chisel is something that stands out in terms of simplicity.
 The small yet sharp and accurate chisel will make your woodworking smoother.
 It is light and looks like a screwdriver.